Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-The representative of the applicant shall attend the review meeting to introduce the content of the proposed project and answer the questions raised by the review panel.
-If the applicant cannot attend the meeting due to a rational justification, a document review will be conducted based on the submitted documents, or the application will be considered abstained. | ||||||||||
+The applicant’s representative must attend the evaluation meeting to present the content of the proposed project and answer evaluation questions.
+If the applicant is unable to attend for justified reasons, a written evaluation will be conducted based on the documents already submitted; otherwise, it will be deemed a withdrawal of the application. | ||||||||||

 14.4